-The current government are making changes to the Pae Ora Act, the legislation that governs the health system.
-The new legislation makes four main changes that will hurt health workers and patients:
+The current government introduced legislation to change the Pae Ora Act, the legislation that governs the health system.
+They made four main changes that will hurt health workers and patients:

 - Repeals Te Mauri o Rongo: the Health Charter: Te Mauri o Rongo: The New Zealand Health Charter is a commitment to health workers about how they will be treated.
 It includes values such as Whanaungatanga and principles, such as the right to a safe workplace.
 The Bill repeals this commitment to health workers.